-As part of his "Command turn" when a Company Officer is activated by his OPC, he can rally up the CM score of any element under his control.

-He throws 1D6 and a score of 6 will increase the CM score of a nominated element by 1.
+As part of his "Command turn" when a Company Officer is activated by his OPC, he can rally up the CM score of one element under his control.
+He makes a throw and scores of 6 will increase the CM score of the nominated element by 1.

-Each bound, he can only make 1 rallying throw for each element where a CMS is in need of repair and can only make 1 rallying throw per bound (Below Avge), 2 throws (Avge) or 3 throws (Above Avge).
+Each bound, he can only make 1 rallying throw per bound (Avg Officer) or 2 throws (Above Avge).